State Rep. leaves bullet-proof vest behind as he commandeers jet ski to rescue kayaker

 It’s a cop movie cliché: Commandeering a car to chase a bad guy.

-When Irwin is not legislating in Olympia he serves as a Seattle police officer.
-Wednesday evening he and his officer Mark Rawlins were dispatched to the shore of Seward Park on Lake Washington.
+When Irwin is not legislating in Olympia, he serves as a Seattle police officer.
+Wednesday evening, he and officer Mark Rawlins were dispatched to the shore of Seward Park on Lake Washington.

 A kayaker had called 911, according to the Seattle Police blog, to report that his boat was full of water and he was having difficulty breathing.
 He also told police he couldn’t swim and wasn’t wearing a life vest.